Dustin Colquitt: Kansas City Chiefs (first stint)

 Colquitt was released on April 28, 2020.
 In his 15 seasons with the Chiefs, he set multiple team records including being tied with fellow punter Jerrel Wilson for the longest tenured player in franchise history.

 Pittsburgh Steelers

 Colquitt signed a one-year contract with the Pittsburgh Steelers on September 7, 2020.
 He was released on October 23.
+He played in five games with the Steelers.

 Tampa Bay Buccaneers

 On December 18, 2020, Colquitt signed with the practice squad of the Tampa Bay Buccaneers.

 Jacksonville Jaguars

 Colquitt was signed off the Buccaneers' practice squad by the Jacksonville Jaguars on December 24, 2020.
 He was waived on January 5, 2021.
+He played in one game with the Jaguars in the 2020 season.

 Kansas City Chiefs (second stint)

-On January 7, 2021, right before the playoffs, Colquitt signed with the practice squad of the Kansas City Chiefs.
+On January 7, 2021, right before the playoffs, Colquitt signed with the practice squad of the Chiefs.
 His practice squad contract with the team expired after the season on February 16, 2021.

 Atlanta Falcons

 Colquitt signed with Atlanta Falcons' practice squad on September 21, 2021.
 He was promoted to the active roster on October 5.
 After missing two games due to COVID-19, he was released on December 6 in favor of Thomas Morstead.
+He played in six games for the Falcons in the 2021 season.